haskell-perf/checklist/README.md

 # The Haskell performance checklist

 You have a Haskell program that's that performing how you'd like.
-Use this list to check that you've done the usual steps to performance nirvana,
+Use this list to check that you've done the usual steps to performance nirvana.

 0. Are you compiling with -Wall?
 0. Did you compile with `-O` or above?